Xiaoshi Middle School: History

-In 1937, the outbreak of the Second Sino-Japanese War wreaked havoc on China's coastal areas.
-Xiaoshi Middle School was forced to move to rural area and at last stopped operating completely when the Japanese Imperial Army invaded Ningbo in 1941.
-In this traumatic era of Japanese Occupation, Cai Zengku (蔡增祜) organized "Qiushi Academic Society" (求实学社) in order to provide secondary education to Xiaoshi students.
-In 1945, after Japan was defeated by the Allied forces, Mr. Cai was in charge of the process of transition and formally reopened Xiaoshi Middle School on 25 October.
+In 1937, the outbreak of the Second Sino-Japanese War affected China's coastal areas.
+Xiaoshi Middle School was forced to move to the countryside and later stopped operating when the Imperial Japanese Army occupied Ningbo in 1941.
+During the Japanese occupation, Cai Zengku (蔡增祜) organized the "Qiushi Academic Society" (求实学社) to provide secondary education to Xiaoshi students.
+In 1945, after Japan was defeated by the Allied forces, Cai was in charge of the transition, and Xiaoshi Middle School was formally reopened on 25 October.

-In 1956, the Communist government nationalized all private schools and Xiaoshi Middle School became a publicly funded school.
-It had been awarded the prestigious title of "the special school of significance" many times and acknowledged as one of the best schools of Zhejiang Province.
+In 1956, private schools in China were nationalized, and Xiaoshi Middle School became a publicly funded school.
+It later received the title of a key school in Zhejiang Province.

-Honors
+Separation of the junior high school

+Due to administrative changes by the municipal government, the junior high school section was separated from the senior high school and renamed Ningbo Foreign Language School in 1991.
+In 2004, after a new campus had been built for the junior high school, the junior high school classes moved there.
+The process of formal separation ended in 2006 with intervention from the municipal education authority.

+Although the junior high school and senior high school are now two distinct entities, both have often been associated with the name "Xiaoshi Middle School" because of their shared history.

+Honours

-Xiaoshi has received several honors.
-It was named a "Key School in the Province" as well as one of the "Best Key Schools in the Province", and "the Best First-Class Key School in the Province."
-In 1999 the Province chose Xiaoshi as one of two "Bases for Creative Teaching of Science," and it was chosen to be the "Experimental School of Modern Teaching Techniques" by the National Ministry of Education in 2000.
-In 2005, one more great honor was awarded to Xiaoshi by the National Ministry of Education as one of the "100 Famous Schools in China".
+Xiaoshi has received several honours.
+It has been named a key school in Zhejiang Province and a first-class key school in the province.
+In 1999, Zhejiang Province chose Xiaoshi as one of two "bases for creative teaching of science", and in 2000 it was chosen as an experimental school of modern teaching techniques by the Ministry of Education.
+In 2005, Xiaoshi was listed among the "100 Famous Schools in China".

-New Campus
+Campus

 In 1999, Xiaoshi moved to its present campus.
-It covers an area of 126 mu with a construction area of 38,500 square meters.
-It consists of a classroom building complex, an administrative building, a laboratory, an audio-visual center, a library and several dormitory buildings with three cafeterias.
-The library has a collection of 110,000 books.
-A well-equipped gymnasium, Kuancheng Gymnasium after the donator, stands in the southwest of the campus covering 8765 square meters.
-There is a standard 400-meter sports field with rubber tracks.
-Several tennis, basketball, and volleyball courts are all around it.
+It covers an area of 126 mu with a construction area of 38,500 square metres.
+The campus consists of a classroom building complex, an administrative building, laboratories, an audio-visual centre, a library and several dormitory buildings with three cafeterias.
+A gymnasium, Kuancheng Gymnasium, stands in the southwest of the campus, covering 8,765 square metres.
+There is also a standard 400-metre sports field with rubber tracks, together with tennis, basketball and volleyball courts.

-There are currently 42 classes, with 2,027 students and 252 teaching staff.
-The teaching facilities are being improved.
+A later east-campus project of Ningbo Xiaoshi High School was also reported in architectural media, with the design emphasizing campus memory, movement and public space.